waldur/waldur-homeport/docs/lists.md

   entityStatusField: onlineStatus, offlineStatus
   link: link

-## ENTITYLISTFIELDTYPES constant (entity-list directive)
+## Column specification

-Container for different types of fields in entities lists - backups list, resources list, users list etc Every type has list of fields for proper display.
+Column types are constants in ENTITYLISTFIELDTYPES object.
+Each column type has list of fields for proper display:

     date:                    date in days ago
         name           - string - name of column, required